IST-EVA-Support/EVA_Show-Case/README.md

 Each showcase describes how to install and run the demo.
 Simply enter the path to each demo showcase you are interested in and run it.

-Visit our EVA portal for more information: < Under Construction >
+Visit our EVA portal for more information: https://eva-support.adlinktech.com/